maierfelix/Lamella/README.md

 The programming logic isn't much implemented yet.<br/>
 If you want to test it, wire two DataType entities (numeric for example) with a operator entity.<br/>
-Make sure the operator entity's output anchor (the bottom one) is connected with another entity.
+Make sure the operator entity's output anchor (the bottom one) is connected with another entity.<br/>
+Click on the *Play* button and open your console.